-Strategic Projects (up to \$50,000)
+Strategic Projects (up to \$100,000)

-This funding category supports capacity building projects that benefit CaLD communities, including those from new and emerging communities, women, seniors, young people and regional communities.
-The project must be supported by a broader strategy or deliver long-term benefits for CaLD communities.
+This funding category supports capacity building projects that benefit CaLD communities, including those targeting new and emerging communities, women, seniors, young people and regional communities.
+The project must be supported by a broader strategy or deliver long-term benefits for CaLD communities, and improve the accessibility and effectiveness of services for CaLD communities.